 Requests for adaptive equipment needs for academic purposes will be submitted through the Dean for Student Academic Support and Advising, who will consult with the Dean of the College.
 The Dean will assess the need and determine whether the college will purchase the adaptive equipment.

-The Dean for Student Academic Support and Advising will report all accommodation requests and actions to the Committee on Academic Standing.
 Requests for curricular accommodation outside of the Grinnell College academic and residential model or the character of learning and instruction at this institution shall be taken to the Committee on Academic Standing for a recommendation to the Dean of the College.

 Appeals of decisions regarding a students’ academic accommodation shall follow the Disability Accommodation Appeal Procedure.